How to Bring Romance Back Into Your Marriage

 Make Time for Each Other

-This one seems like the most obvious, but the best way to bring romance back into a relationship is to do it through connecting experiences; dates, classes or activities, or trips together can help remind a couple why they love their partner.
+This one seems like the most obvious, but the best way to bring romance back into a relationship is to do it through connecting experiences; dates, classes activities, or trips together can help remind a couple why they love their partner.

 This also involves dedicating time to being intimate, both sexually and interpersonally, with one another; sharing feelings and thoughts and connecting sexually can help to improve feelings about the relationship.